ChaoticAkantor/CARPG/README.md

  The ammo system also multiplies ammo timers for horror map series for They Hunger and Afraid of Monsters Classic/DC.

 # Recovery
- The mod also features it's own recovery system, regeneration will halt for a delay after taking damage.
+ The mod also features it's own recovery system.
+ Regeneration will halt for a delay after taking damage, displaying an icon in the hud.
- HP restores 1% per 1.0s.
-Meaning recovery will scale with max HP.
+ HP restores 1% of Max HP every 1.0s.
- AP restores 1% per 2.0s.
-Meaning recovery will scale with max AP.
+ AP restores 1% of Max AP every 0.5s.

 # Difficulty
- The mod also features it's own difficulty system.
+ The mod also features it's own difficulty setting system.
- Damage dealt is slightly increased.
+ Damage dealt by players is slightly increased, most weapons are rebalanced.
- Damage taken is also increasesd depending on enemy, mostly melee attacks.
  Zombies and headcrabs specifically are more dangerous.

 # Installation instructions: